Tag Requirements for Different Data Types

 • orientation_landscape — landscape orientation.

-• A tag to identify the action on the video:
+• A tag to identify the action on the video (this list is only an example, please consider consulting with technical documentation):

 • video_selfie_left — head turn to the left;